-- Behaved in a way that has or may have harmed a child; - Possibly committed a criminal offence against/ relating to a child; - Behaved towards a child or children in a way which indicates s/he would pose a risk of harm if they work regularly or closely with children; - Behaved or may have behaved in a way that indicates they may not be suitable to work with children.
+- Behaved in a way that has harmed a child, or may have harmed a child; - Possibly committed a criminal offence against or related to a child; or - Behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children. - Behaved or may have behaved in a way that indicates that they may not be suitable to work with children.